adam-rumpf/social-transit-solver/README.md

 ### `arc_data.txt`

 Information related to all arcs.
+Due to the internal network object storage the accessibility walking arcs (type `4`) must be listed in a contiguous block at the end of the arc list.

 Contains the following columns: